KIMM (AM): Ownership

-In May 1999, Triad Broadcasting reached a deal to acquire this station from Brothers Jim and Tom Instad as part of a twelve-station deal valued at a reported $37.8 million.
+In May 1999, Triad Broadcasting reached a deal to acquire this station from Jim and Tom Instad as part of a twelve-station deal valued at a reported $37.8 million.

-This station is now owned by Nate Brown, host of 'The Nate Brown Show,' through licensee Black Hills Broadcasting, L.L.C.
+Since October 2017, the station is owned and operated by Nate Brown, host of The Nate Brown Show, through licensee Black Hills Broadcasting, L.L.C.

 The Nate Brown Show

-On March 13, 2017, 'The Nate Brown Show' went live with local host Nate Brown on KIMM.
-The 2-hour local sports talk show was on weekdays from 2 P.M. to 4 P.M., showcasing national, regional, and local sports guests and stories to the Black Hills region.
+On March 13, 2017, The Nate Brown Show went on-air with local host Nate Brown on KIMM.
+Sloganed as 'Rapid City's Sports Talk Show,' the 2-hour local sports talk show was live weekdays from 2 P.M. to 4 P.M.
+The show showcases national, regional, and local sports guests and stories to the Black Hills region.
 It became Rapid City's and western South Dakota's first and only local sports talk show serving a population of over 216,000.

-In November 2017, the show switched its time slot on weekdays to 4 P.M. to 6 P.M.
-It is still the area's only live and local sports talk show exclusively heard on KIMM (FOX Sports Rapid City).
-'The Nate Brown Show' has since expanded their listenership across the state of South Dakota and rebranded its slogan to "South Dakota's Sports Talk Show."
+In November 2017, the show switched its time slot to weekdays 4 P.M. to 6 P.M.

-To date, 'The Nate Brown Show' has done over 1,000 shows with over 150,000 podcast listens.
-It has since added a live video stream of the show to better broaden its brand and reach.
+In September 2020, The Nate Brown Show added a live video stream of the show to broaden its brand and reach to listeners across the state of South Dakota.

+On September 30, 2024, The Nate Brown Show announced an syndicated partnership with FOX Sports Sioux Falls - KWSN.
+With KWSN's estimated coverage population of over 835,000, the show rebranded its slogan to 'South Dakota's Sports Talk Show.

+As of February 4, 2025, The Nate Brown Show has done over 1,400 shows with 165,000-plus listens across all podcast platforms.